-Chambers USA describes Aidan as a “‘high-class antitrust expert’ noted for his responsiveness and strategic decision-making.”
-He has extensive trial experience in state and federal courts as well as in alternative dispute resolution forums such as the American Arbitration Association.
+Chambers USA says Aidan is “sharp, commercially minded, responsive and overall excellent to work with” and “has achieved exceptional results in the most difficult of circumstances.”
+He has extensive trial experience in state and federal courts as well as in alternative dispute resolution forums such as the LCIA, ICC, AAA and JAMS.
 In addition, he frequently represents clients in antitrust investigations by the governmental agencies of the United States and the European Union.

 Aidan’s antitrust litigation representations include: